Platform comparison

 - Purpose-built P3M — not adapted from a task management tool

-- MoP, MSP and IPA aligned by design, not by configuration
+- Framework alignment (MoP, MSP etc.) aligned by design, not by configuration

 - End-to-end: portfolio prioritisation through to benefits realisation